 Dreadlocks - Locs - Dreads - Jata

-Dreadlocks are said to have originated in Ancient Egypt due to artifacts of the time depicting Egyptians wearing dreadlocks.
+Dreadlocks are said to have originated in Ancient Egypt due to artifacts depicting Egyptians wearing dreadlocks.
 However, the hairstyle is said to have roots in many other ancient civilizations.

-The hairstyle can be seen dating back to ancient Greece, India, and even in some Germanic and Viking tribes.
+The hairstyle can be seen dating back to ancient Greece, India, and some Germanic and Viking tribes.
 These civilizations are each known to have sported the dreadlock hairstyle in different interpretations.

 Several African groups are known to wear dreadlocks, each in a unique way.
-For example, sometimes it can signify a priest or Shaman and the Maasai Warriors wear their hair in long thin dreads that are painted red.
+For example, sometimes it can signify that a priest or Shaman and the Maasai Warriors wear their hair in long, thin dreads painted red.
 The importance of the style will change from group to group.